-- I used rope to hang plaque (you could also use ribbon, twine, yarn, etc).
+- I used a piece of rope to hang plaque (you could also use ribbon, twine, yarn, etc).

-- Using staple gun, staple piece of rope to top of plaque (one staple on each side).
+- Using a staple gun, staple the piece of rope to the top of plaque (one staple on each side).

-- Make yarn pom tail (detailed instructions for making pom poms can be found in this post) and glue in place on plaque.
+- Make yarn pom tail and glue in place on the plaque.

 Hang them separately: